Planning a visit to Rome’s Colosseum in 2026?

 Can you go inside the Colosseum?

 Yes.
-Visitors can enter the Colosseum with a valid ticket and walk through parts of the interior, viewing the arena area and ancient seating levels.
+Visitors can go inside the Colosseum with a valid ticket and walk through parts of the interior visitor route.
+Standard entry lets you see the amphitheater from public visitor areas, while arena floor, underground, attic, and other restricted areas require the right ticket or tour.

 See what it is like inside.